 NASA relies on the science community to identify and prioritize leading-edge scientific questions and the observations required to answer them.
 One principal means by which NASA’s Science Mission Directorate engages the science community in this task is through the National Research Council (NRC).
-The NRC conducts studies that provide a science community consensus on key questions posed by NASA and other U.S. Government agencies.
+The NRC conducts studies that provide a science community consensus on key questions posed by NASA and other U.S. government agencies.
 The broadest of these studies in NASA’s areas of research are decadal surveys.
-As the name implies, NASA and its partners ask the NRC once each decade to look out ten or more years into the future and prioritize research areas, observations, and notional missions to make those observations.
+As the name implies, NASA and its partners ask the NRC once each decade to look out 10 or more years into the future and prioritize research areas, observations, and notional missions to make those observations.

 On Jan.
 5, 2018, at the request of NASA, the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Geological Survey (USGS), the Committee on the Decadal Survey for Earth Science and Applications from Space (ESAS) of the National Academies of Sciences, Engineering and Medicine (NASEM) Space Studies Board, Division on Engineering and Physical Sciences released the 2017 Decadal Survey, “Thriving on Our Changing Planet: A Decadal Strategy for Earth Observations from Space.”
 The 700-page document is the second such Earth sciences survey produced by NASEM.
 The first, “Earth Science and Applications from Space: National Imperatives for the Next Decade and Beyond,” was released in 2007.

 The 2017 Decadal notes that comprehensive observations of Earth’s changes help us understand the myriad natural and man-made changes to the planet, and are essential to ensure a thriving society.
 The 2017 Decadal addresses 35 key science and applications questions, and those with objectives prioritized as most important fell into six categories:

 - Coupling of the water and energy cycles.

 - Ecosystem Change.